sbeteta42/iTop/README.md

-# ITOP
+# iTop

 Script to install iTop automatically.
-Currently running on Debian 12
+Currently running on Linux/Debian 10-11 and 12